Developmental Services Worker

 $800 – textbooks (over four semesters); costs vary for transportation for field placement, field trips, and crisis intervention training.

-Humber also offers the Developmental Services Worker – Accelerated postgraduate diploma program 10401 and the Developmental Services Worker Apprenticeship program.
+Humber also offers the Developmental Services Worker – Accelerated postgraduate diploma program 10401 and the Developmental Services Worker Apprenticeship certificate program 06411.

-The Developmental Services Worker program also offers this curriculum as continuing education courses in the evening.
+The Developmental Services Worker diploma program is also offered on a part-time basis, through continuing education courses in the evening.

 |Course Code||Course Name|